 The parties don’t need to have children for the court to order a spousal maintenance order.
 However, when children are involved the court needs to consider how much the paying party would be required to pay in child maintenance.

 Maintenance is based on each individual case and the court would have to consider:

 - The ability of both parties to earn income.

 For example, in a case where the parties have young children which makes it difficult for the main carer to work, or if one person needs a short time to improve or update their skills, the court may order maintenance until that party has had the necessary time required to get back on their feet and retrain or update their skills.

 In other cases, where the marriage spanned a lengthy period and one party may never have worked, the court may make a joint lives order, which means the payer continues to pay maintenance until there is a further court order, or until they die or the receiving spouse remarries.

 In some cases, for example where the children’s main carer has only just started working, there may be a nominal maintenance order of a few pence a year so, that if they lose their job, they can make an application to the court to increase the payment.
 The nominal maintenance order therefore acts like a safety net.

 Sometimes a party may be entitled to spousal maintenance but may prefer more capital instead.
 The payer may also prefer to give their spouse additional capital rather than having to pay regular maintenance, which also reduces the risk of the other party being able to increase those maintenance payments.
 This is called capitalisation of maintenance.

-If you would like free, no obligation advice regarding maintenance, please complete the accompanying form or call us on 0114 3992355 to arrange a 30 minute consultation.
+If you would like free, no obligation advice regarding maintenance, please complete the accompanying form or call us on 0114 5517555 to arrange a 30-minute child maintenance consultation in Sheffield.